mab253/software-interventions-spring22/README.md

 - mutual aid tech zine (will post)
 - video, from Theorizing the Web conference (will post)
+- "Introduction" from _Glitch Feminism_, Legacy Russell (will post pages)

 for next class: \
 **Assignment:** simplest project prototypes